qpwoeirut/2048-solver/notes.md

   * This is far more complicated than anything I'll be able to do myself, given my lack of experience
     * Started by implementing this [paper](https://www.cs.put.poznan.pl/wjaskowski/pub/papers/Szubert2014_2048.pdf) from the same authors
   * [Other](https://arxiv.org/pdf/2111.11090.pdf) [work](https://arxiv.org/pdf/1606.07374.pdf)
+* For ML, instead of encoding tile values, encode tile exponents' difference with largest exponent
 * Compute a massive lookup table for some small subset of states
   * restrict to 2^10 and below?
   * assume that some amount of states are always empty